larcefox/conote/README.md

 - Save curret file list
 > note *

+- Save note to google calendar
+> note your text here -c

 - If you want to write special simbols in note use "\" before simbol.
 > note tmux kill-server \> kills all tmux session -t tmux

 ## Using tags and templates
 - You can modify default templates in conote/templates folder.
-- Default tags can be finde in conote/config/config.ini file.
+- Default tags can be fonde in conote/config/config.ini file.